stick to it: lamb chops & pie pops

 1 tsp fresh lemon juice

 Place the berries in a saucepan over medium-high heat.
 I used a bag of frozen berries + a half-full carton of blackberries I already had.
-Stir in the sugar, cornstarch, and lemon juice.
+Stir in the ¼ cup + 2 tbsp sugar, 1½ tbsp cornstarch, and 1 tsp lemon juice.
 Bring to a boil, stirring occasionally, and cook until thickened but still has viscosity.
 Like a thinner jam.
 Don't burn it!
 Remove from heat and cool in the fridge, until you're ready to use it.

 ½ cup flour